An official website of the United States government.

 Award Amount: $121,081

-Why it matters: Seagrass beds provide important ecosystem services — they reduce erosion during storm surges, they provide habitat for commercially important fish species, and they sequester carbon.
-Seagrasses are threatened by natural and human factors, including changes in water quality that are driven by climate change.
-Managers are planning restoration projects amid growing environmental uncertainties, and one way to increase resiliency is to better understand the genetic diversity of existing beds.
-The project team will work to reduce the uncertainties of seagrass restoration by considering the impacts of genetic variation in remaining seagrass beds.
+Why it matters: Seagrass beds provide important ecosystem services — they reduce erosion during storm surges, provide habitat for commercially important fish species, and sequester carbon.
+Seagrasses are threatened by natural and human factors, including changes in water quality that are driven by environmental change.
+Managers are planning restoration projects amid growing environmental uncertainties, and one way to increase the success of seagrass restoration is to better understand the genetic diversity of existing beds.
+Genetic diversity is the amount of variation in genetic makeup of individuals within a population.
+Increased genetic diversity is often associated with increased production and longevity in seagrass populations.
+There is a need to reduce uncertainties regarding seagrass conservation and restoration in the Gulf.